NAACP: Jim Crow and disenfranchisement

 In alliance with the American Federation of Labor, the NAACP led the successful fight to prevent the nomination of John Johnston Parker to the Supreme Court, based on his support for denying the vote to blacks and his anti-labor rulings.
 It organized legal support for the Scottsboro Boys.
 The NAACP lost most of the internecine battles with the Communist Party and International Labor Defense over the control of those cases and the legal strategy to be pursued in that case.

 The organization also brought litigation to challenge the "white primary" system in the South.
 Southern state Democratic parties had created white-only primaries as another way of barring blacks from the political process.
 Since the Democrats dominated southern states, the primaries were the only competitive contests.
 In 1944 in Smith v.
 Allwright, the Supreme Court ruled against the white primary.
 Although states had to retract legislation related to the white primaries, the legislatures soon came up with new methods to severely limit the franchise for blacks.

+During the Second Red Scare the NAACP was often linked to Communism by right-wing politicians.
+The House Un-American Activities Committee, the United States Senate Subcommittee on Internal Security, and security agencies sought to prove to the NAACP had been infiltrated by Communists.
+To distance themselves from these accusations, the NAACP purged suspected Communists from its membership, according to the Student Nonviolent Coordinating Committee's website.